alTeska/brian2tools/docs_sphinx/user/fitting.rst

 =============

 The `brian2tools` offers model fitting package, that allows for data driven optimization of custom models.

-We offer the users a toolbox, that allows the user to find the best fit of the parameters for recorded traces and spike trains.
-Just like Brian he Model Fitting Toolbox is designed to be easily used and save time through automatic parallelization of the simulations using code generation.
+The toolbox allows the user to find the best fit of the parameters for recorded traces and spike trains.
+Just like Brian the Model Fitting Toolbox is designed to be easily used and save time through automatic parallelization of the simulations using code generation.

 Model provides two functions:
  - `fit_spikes()`
  - `fit_traces()`

-That accept the model, data as an input and returns  best fit of parameters and corresponding error.
+The functions accept the a model and data as an input and returns best fit of parameters and corresponding error.
+Proposed solution can accept multiple traces to optimize over at the same time.

 .. contents::
     Overview